 Will Luers, a digital media artist and writer, has been a visiting professor in the Creative Media & Digital Culture program since the fall of 2010.
 In 2008, he was invited to Washington State University, Vancouver as an artist-in-residence to work with students on location-based media projects.
-At the CMDC, he currently teaches "Multimedia Authoring", "Advanced Multimedia Authoring", "Video for News and Documentary", "Remix Culture" and "Language, Texts and Technology."
+At the CMDC, he currently teaches "Multimedia Authoring", "Advanced Multimedia Authoring", "Digital Cinema", "Digital Publishing" and "Digital Storytelling."

 Will's current research and artistic interest is in designing and publishing multimedia books for artists and scholars.
 In general, his interests are in the proliferating forms and expressive possibilities of web-based and digital cinema, including database documentaries, multimedia hypertext, networked video and locative storytelling.